lepfau/recipeflix-client/README.md

 # App Recipe

-> Create recipes, share them with other users and filter them by their specifities!
+> Create recipes to share, filter them, add your favorites, rate and comment them !
 > Project is deployed [here](https://recipe-flix.herokuapp.com) but still on progress

 ## Table of contents